egonw/OpenPaleo/README.md

 Metadata were extracted from Scopus journal-by-journal (as csv files), with the only filter being on the dates, constrained to published articles between 2015-2016.
 This includes information such as:

-- Authors, titles, and year of publication
+- Authors, titles, and year of publication.
-- Number of citations (according to Scopus)
+- Number of citations (according to Scopus).
-- Article Digital Object Identifier (DOI)
+- Article Digital Object Identifier (DOI).

 ![Scopus screenshot](Scopus.png)